GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 on the regions identified as ``source`` and ``sink`` (notice the absence of ``initialCondition`` flag for this constant boundary condition).

-All units again are S.I. units; the x- and y-permeability set to 1.0e-12 m\ :sup:`2` corresponds approximately to 1 Darcy.
+All units again are S.I. units.
+The x- and y-permeability are set to 1.0e-12 m\ :sup:`2` (corresponding to approximately to 1 Darcy).
 It is important to notice that the permeability is anisotropic, and z-permeability is two orders of magnitude smaller.